 Bridging the Past & the Future

-Old 7’s – Bridging the Past & the Future Capital Campaign has been established to raise the $8,000,000 project goal.
+The cost for the preservation and restoration work is $5,700,000.
+Old 7’s – Bridging the Past & the Future Capital Campaign was established to raise these funds from our generous members, donors, and community.
 The Museum is grateful and honored to have Camden Property Trust as our lead donor, generously donating $1,000,000 towards the campaign.

 All gifts are tax-deductible and greatly appreciated.